top of page

 Operating Expenses in Office Leases

-When an office Tenant is looking to rent an office space, comparing different options can be confusing because apart from the starting rent, office buildings have different payment structures to account for their operating expenses also known as Opex.
-In this article we will review the definition of operating expenses and the few ways Landlords deal with them.
+When an office tenant seeks to rent a space, comparing various options can be perplexing.
+This is because, aside from the initial rent, office buildings have distinct payment structures to cover their operating expenses, also referred to as Opex.
+In this article, we will examine the definition of operating expenses and the different methods landlords use to manage them.

 Operating Expenses